 A jumble of curls, ivory lace and flying ribbons darts down the aisle, brown leather boots trotting silently on the gleaming floor.
 A small chubby hand grasping the condensed stems of dainty Baby’s Breath.
 Another smaller chubby hand also grasps the stems of a tiny bouquet but this little girl is not flying by in a whirlwind, she is not a blur of lace and ribbon.
 No, this one stands stock still at the back of the aisle, right where she was plopped down by her watchful aunt.
-She does not move, does not make a sound, all I can see from my seat at the front, is her little face, confused and blank, unsure of where to go or what to do as her little chin tilts upward, scanning the rows and rows of faces for familiarity.
+She does not move, does not make a sound, all I can see from my seat at the front is her little face, confused and blank, unsure of where to go or what to do as her little chin tilts upward, scanning the rows and rows of faces for familiarity.
 She did not follow her eager older sister down the aisle, she stood and waited, waited quietly, trustingly, until Grandma came to scoop her up and carry her into the pew where her sister had already arrived.

 Two little girls, two sisters, heads twisted in curls, one blond and one brunette, one tall and slim, one shorter and chunkier but both with clear blue eyes like their Daddy’s.
-They could not look anymore alike in their facial expression and yet be any more different.
-The one is always a blur, always flitting hither and thither like a fairy, with energy and spunk to last a lifetime.
-Such determination and adventure written on her serious little face and such an intense focus on gaining attention and finding approval while exploring the entire world all at once.
+They could not look any more alike in their facial expression and yet be any more different.
+The older one is always a blur, always flitting hither and thither like a fairy, with energy and spunk to last a lifetime.
+Such determination and adventure is written on her serious little face and such an intense focus on gaining attention and finding approval while exploring the entire world all at once.

-The other is a plop of sunshine, always smiling and catching attention for the sake of affection, willing to be still as long as a favorite big person is holding her hand, or laughing with her or cuddling her.
+The younger other is a plop of sunshine, always smiling and catching attention for the sake of affection, willing to be still as long as a favorite big person is holding her hand, or laughing with her or cuddling her.
 She is always intent on following her sister but not too intent as to wander far from Mom or to explore an unfamiliar place.
-She loves to bring her treasures to show you and give you toys to hold, because that is of course the most important task Momma or Daddy has to do today.
+She loves to bring her treasures to show you and give you toys to hold, because that is, of course, the most important task Momma or Daddy has to do today.
 One sister yearns for affection, the other sister desires approval, two very different and yet rather similar needs.
 The need to be loved, to be recognized, to be appreciated.

 Just like their unique personalities, these two took that ramble down the aisle very differently.
 One came down the aisle far faster than convention would have it and one so slowly that she would not have made it at all without assistance.
-Momma’s pre-wedding coaching was really all for naught, the reminder to help Stella down the aisle by holding hands and walking together just did not stick in that spirited three year old brain, yet she remembered to carry her flowers with her and walk (ahem) run to “Grandmary,” as they fondly call my mother.
+Momma’s pre-wedding coaching was really all for naught, the reminder to help Stella down the aisle by holding hands and walking together just did not stick in that spirited three-year-old brain, yet she remembered to carry her flowers with her and walk (ahem) run to “Grandmary,” as they fondly call my mother.

 And then just like that, after months of fitting dresses and walking them through a visual run down, both flower girls were safely in the pew and the bride was coming after them to the tune of her Daddy’s bagpipes.
 And somehow, the only face I saw in that timeless waltz down the aisle was my brother’s face at the altar, his eyes welling up and the emotion of the moment twisting the corners of his mouth.